Enter the characters shown in the image.

 The NSW Needle and Syringe Program Enhanced Data Collection (NNEDC) provides a coordinated state-wide mechanism to collect and analyse data from people who inject drugs (PWID) who attend public sector Needle and Syringe Programs (NSPs).
 The NNEDC provides key data on priority populations and injection risk behaviour, monitors trends in the NSP population, and contributes to surveillance and performance in meeting the targets outlined in the NSW HIV Strategy 2012-2015 and the NSW Hepatitis B and C Strategies 2014 -2020.
 The NNEDC was implemented in 2004 and 2008 and for four consecutive years, 2013 to 2016.
 This BRISE project will conduct the NNEDC for a fifth consecutive year (2017).

-Louise Geddes, Heidi Coupland, Jenny Iversen and Lisa Maher on behalf of the Aboriginal Governance Group.
-New South Wales Needle and Syringe Program Enhanced Data Collection (NNEDC): Report on Aboriginal respondents 2013-2016.
-2017.
-Sydney, NSW: Kirby Institute.
+Louise Geddes, Jenny Iversen and Lisa Maher.
+New South Wales Needle and Syringe Program Enhanced Data Collection Report 2017.
+Sydney: Kirby Institute, University of New South Wales; 2017.

 Co-investigator: Dr Monika Wadolowski